oneElectron/cpp-log2file/README.md

 - Easy to understand / use

 Cons:
-- Masive (I mean massive) performace penalty (on if DEBUG is defined)
+- Massive (I mean massive) performace penalty (on if DEBUG is defined)

 # Installing
 as of now my library is only available through my own tap.
 My reasons for this are outlined below